Luke 11:1-28 Comments by Stephen Ricker

 >What does it mean to pray for "our" daily bread?

-* "our" -We should recognize and pray for others needs not just our own.
+* It means that we should pray for others needs not just our own.

 >7.
-What is the second petition about our personal need?
+What is the second petiition about our personal need?

 >Why is it important to ask for forgiveness?